Loews Corporation research snapshot

 Bullish case

-More likely if CNA underwriting stabilizes, Boardwalk converts backlog into durable earnings, hotels keep improving, Boardwalk litigation is contained, and Loews continues repurchasing shares below intrinsic value while the market assigns roughly a high-teens earnings multiple.
+More likely if CNA underwriting stabilizes and reserve development normalizes, Boardwalk backlog converts into durable earnings, hotels keep improving, Boardwalk litigation is contained, and Loews continues repurchasing shares below intrinsic value while the market assigns roughly a 16x earnings multiple.

 Base case

-More likely if Loews compounds EPS near a mid-single-digit rate, parent liquidity stays conservative, Boardwalk growth offsets moderating CNA results, and the stock holds around a mid-teens earnings multiple.
+More likely if Loews compounds EPS near a mid-single-digit rate, parent liquidity stays conservative, Boardwalk growth offsets moderating CNA results, and the stock holds around a 14x earnings multiple.

 Bearish case

-More likely if insurance reserve pressure worsens, catastrophe or social-inflation costs rise, Boardwalk litigation consumes capital, hotel demand weakens, or the holding-company discount widens toward a low-teens multiple.
+More likely if insurance reserve pressure worsens, catastrophe or social-inflation costs rise, Boardwalk litigation consumes capital, hotel demand weakens, or the holding-company discount widens toward an 11x multiple.

 L AI technical analysis